nexquery/samp-textdraw-streamer/README.md

 This plugin removes the PlayerTextdraw limit.
 All you have to do is install the plugin.

 ### Why This Plugin?
 This add-on is designed to avoid pawn loads.
-It is as fast as possible because it is designed with C ++.
+It is as fast as possible because it is designed with C++.

 ### Bug?
 As a result of the tests I have done, I have not encountered a bug.
 If you find an error, feel free to report it.